AndrewRPorter/ping-app/README.rst

 About
 -----

-This application is responsible for delivering SMS questions to participants in order to challenge `Wandering Mind Is an Unhappy Mind
+This application is responsible for delivering SMS questions to participants in order to replicate and extend `Wandering Mind Is an Unhappy Mind
 <http://science.sciencemag.org/content/330/6006/932>`_.